awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

    + `height`: Height of the video asset\.
    + `maintainAspectRatio`: Indicates whether to maintain the aspect ratio while scaling\.
    + `mediaFilesList`: Assets that the player needs to know about\.
    + `mediaFileUri`: URI that points to either an executable asset or video asset\.
-Example: `"https://myad.com/ad/ad134/vpaid.js"`\.
+Example: `https://myad.com/ad/ad134/vpaid.js`\.
    + `mediaType`: Typically either JavaScript or Flash for executable assets\.
    + `mezzanine`: The mezzanine MP4 asset, specified if the VPAID ad includes one\.
-Example: `"https://gcdn.2mdn.net/videoplayback/id/itag/ck2/file/file.mp4"`\.
+Example: `https://gcdn.2mdn.net/videoplayback/id/itag/ck2/file/file.mp4`\.
    + `scalable`: Indicates whether to scale the video to other dimensions\.
    + `startTime`: Time position in ISO 8601 seconds format, relative to the beginning of the playback session\.
 The response includes start times for the entire ad break and for each ad and beacon\.
    + `startTimeInSeconds`: Time position in seconds format, relative to the beginning of the playback session\.
 The response includes start times for the entire ad break and for each ad and beacon\.
    + `apiFramework`: Set to "`VPAID`"\.
-Tells the player this is a VPAID ad\.
+Tells the player that this is a VPAID ad\.
    + `adParameters`: String of ad parameters from VAST VPAID, which AWS Elemental MediaTailor passes along to the player\.
    + `mediaFilesList`: Assets that the player needs to know about\.
    + `mediaFileUri`: URI that points to either an executable or video asset\.
 Example: `"https://myad.com/ad/ad134/vpaid.js"`\.